Published on Jan 16, 2019 and last reviewed on Oct 23, 2019 - 5 min read

 Osteoporosis:

-Patients with osteoporosis have back pain due to a fracture or collapsed vertebra, loss of height over time, stooped posture, and frequent bone fracture.
+Patients with osteoporosis have back pain due to a fracture or collapsed vertebra, loss of height over time, stooped posture, and frequent bone fractures.

 A 25-hydroxy vitamin D blood test measures the levels of vitamin D in your body.
 The normal range is 20 to 50 ng/mL.
 Anything less than 12 ng/mL indicates vitamin D deficiency.

-There are three ways that you can increase your vitamin D levels:
+There are three ways that can increase vitamin D levels:

-So, make sure that you get enough vitamin D from your diet, if not, then you can use supplements after consulting your doctor.
-If you fall under the high-risk category, it is better to check your vitamin D levels regularly, as its deficiency causes many chronic bone disorders.
-To lead a healthy life, do some physical activity daily and eat healthily!
+Vitamin D is an important vitamin for the body and specifically for the bones.
+An individual should make sure that they get enough vitamin D from their diet.
+If not, then intake supplements after consulting a health care provider.
+If a person falls under the high-risk category, checking vitamin D levels regularly is better, as its deficiency causes many chronic bone disorders.
+It is always recommended that to lead a healthy life, do some physical activity daily and eat healthily.

 There are no fruits that have a high vitamin D content in them, and fortified orange juice is the only fruit product that is readily available and sold with vitamin D currently.
 Instead, you can try egg, cheese, and other dairy products.